Last updated on February 12, 2026

 Doubling Cube | Illustration by Volta Creation

 Oh no!
-You’ve made it all the way to your buddy’s place for your weekly Commander night, but you’ve forgotten your Crown Royal bag of dice!
+You’ve made it all the way to your buddy’s place for your weekly Commander night, and you’ve forgotten your Crown Royal bag of dice!
 The last time this happened, you all had to keep track of life with pen and paper, like barbarians.
-But don’t worry, it’s 2023 and you have your iPhone and a WiFi connection, so a slew of Magic: The Gathering life counter apps are available to download at a moment’s notice.
+But don’t worry, it’s the 2020s and you have your iPhone and a WiFi connection, so a slew of Magic: The Gathering life counter apps are available to download at a moment’s notice.

 Lucky for you, I’ve punished my iPhone’s memory with just about every app I could find so I could narrow it down for you!